benroberts999/transientDM/README.md

 Program reads input parameters from a text file: _transientDM.in_.
 Another text file (by default called: _clocklist.in_) contains a list of data files that will be read in by the program.
+  * data files are assumed to be in format 'PREFIX_CLOCK1-CLOCK2.SUFFIX'
+  * prefix + suffix are input options

 Another program, _combinedX_ (reads input from _combinedX.in_) takes in a bunch of given data files (outputs of _transientDM_), and forms the resulting constraints [on delta(alpha)(tau_int), Lambda(T), and Lambda(d)]

 **Note:** you must first create a directory called _/obj/_ (the compiled, but un-linked) programs go here - the reason is that then only parts of the programs that actually change need to be re-compiles.
 Technically, these files are not needed after compilation, so feel free to delete them.

 ## Input options description
-Each relevent option is explained inside the _transientDM.in_.
+Each relevant option is explained inside the _transientDM.in_.
 Here is a basic list of what you can specify:
   * For which time period to run the analysis
   * The 'averaging time' (in seconds) -- default is 60s, will average data into 60s chunks before the analysis.
 By default, it will throw away any data that is not perfectly continuous over this averaging period, but you can specify how many missing/skipped points are acceptable (0 by default). *See note (1)*
   * Which tau_int's (interaction/transient duration) to look for explicitly.
 Minimum must be >= averaging time.